Last updated: 2026-04-20

 Should You Buy the 2024 Hyundai Santa-FE?

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (28).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (28).
+An extended warranty is worth pricing out.

 Compared to the 2025 Hyundai Santa-FE, which scored 2 points higher.
 See also the 2023 Hyundai Santa-FE for an earlier comparison.